openjs-foundation/cross-project-council/proposals/mdawson-cpc-charter/CPC-Charter.md

-   1. The CPC serves as the _$FOUNDATION_'s primary technical liaison body with external open source projects, consortiums and groups and is also responsible for ensuring that the _$FOUNDATION_ has appropriate technical participation in standards bodies by finding an encouraging projects members to particiapte in these bodies.
+   1. The CPC serves as the _$FOUNDATION_'s primary technical liaison body with external open source projects, consortiums and groups and is also responsible for ensuring that the _$FOUNDATION_ has appropriate technical participation in standards bodies by finding an encouraging members from individual projects to particiapte in these bodies.
    1. Managing the Individual membership program.
    1. Managing programs to improve inclusivity and diversity.
    1. Guiding projects into appropriate Foundation paths.